kotlin-hands-on/hands-on/Creating a website with Ktor/02_setting-up-the-app.md

 }
 ```

-we'll be using the follow structure
+we'll be using the follow structure in our code:

 ```kotlin
 fun main(args: Array<String>): Unit = io.ktor.server.netty.EngineMain.main(args)